 Information regarding road closures, possible risks to the public or any damage during flood event can be passed onto the Byron Shire Council Works Depot by phoning 02 6685 9300.

-During flood events Council monitors the shire roads and updates the road closure information on the Council website, for more information visit www.byron.nsw.gov.au/flood.
+During flood events, Council monitors the shire roads and updates road closures at MyRoadInfo.
+You can also find road closure information on nearby regions.

 Flood Information Sheet:

 Council has a free Flood Information Sheet which contains information regarding the following issues: